daleao/sdv/WalkOfLife/README.md

 ### ![](https://i.imgur.com/XvdVsAn.png) Fishing

-- **Lv5   - Fisher** - Using live bait reduces the chance to fish junk items.
+- **Lv5 - Fisher** - Live baits reduce the chance to fish junk items.
 - **Lv10 - Angler** - Fish are worth 1% more for every unique max-sized fish caught and 5% more for every legendary fish caught.
 - **Lv10 - Aquarist** - Fish pond max capacity +2.
 Fishing bar height increases for every fish pond at max capacity.
     - Gain 6 pixels per Fish Pond.
 Every four ponds equal a permanent cork bobber.
 - **Lv5 - Trapper** - Crab pots are cheaper to craft.
 Can trap higher-quality haul.
     - All trapped fish can have quality up to gold.
 Chance depends on your fishing level.
 - **Lv10 - Luremaster** - Crab pots no longer produce junk items.
 Use different baits to attract different catch.
     - Each type bait will attract different catch: